Last Updated on July 16, 2022

 If you’re planning to go there during the Day of the Deads, book well ahead.

 What to eat in Patzcuaro

 Patzcuaro is famous for its nieve de pasta, nieve is a type of ice cream you’ll find in most places in Mexico.
 The flavor typical of Patzcuaro is the pasta one.
 It has nothing to do with spaghetti, it’s more of a dulce de leche flavor.
 No one really knows what’s inside, everyone I asked answered differently.
-What I’m sure of is that’s it’s yummy and super sweet, start with the smaller serving size as it’s hard to finish.
+What I’m sure of is that it’s yummy and super sweet, start with the smaller serving size as it’s hard to finish.

 Another typical dish is enchiladas.
 Each region of Mexico has its way to make it.
-One of my favorites is the ones from Patzcuaro.
+One of my favorites is the one from Patzcuaro.
 They stuff the tortilla with cheese and cook it in tomato sauce and if you want they’ll add a piece of roasted chicken on top.
 It’s served with cabbage and a delicious mix of potatoes and carrots.
 You’ll find the best one at La Pollita Feliz near the market on Plaza Chica.
 The servings are huge, you can order one for two.

 Related articles to help you plan your trip to Mexico: